cardano-foundation/CIPs/CIP-0031/README.md

 Keeping them separate seems wise given the potential for confusing reference inputs for normal inputs.
 That would be quite a dangerous programming error, as it might lead a script to believe that e.g. an output had been spent when in fact it had only been referenced.

+We also have the question of what to do about old scripts.
+We can't really present the information about reference inputs to them in a faithful way: representing them as spending inputs would be wildly misleading, and there is nowhere else to put them.
+We could omit the information entirely, but this is dangerous in a different way.
+Omitting information may lead scripts to make assumptions about the transaction that are untrue; for this reason we prefer not to silently omit information as a general principle.
+That leaves us only one option: reject transactions where we would have to present information about reference inputs to old scripts.

 ### Accessing the datums of reference inputs